silverstripe/silverstripe-framework/docs/en/topics/javascript.md

 ### Keep things simple

 Resist the temptation to build "cathedrals" of complex interrelated components.
 In general, you can get a lot done in jQuery with a few lines of code.
-Your jQuery code will normally end up as a series of event handlers applied with `jQuery.live()` or jQuery.entwine, rather than a complex object graph.
+Your jQuery code will normally end up as a series of event handlers applied with `jQuery.on()` or jQuery.entwine, rather than a complex object graph.

 ### Don't claim global properties